 Given a fixed minimum upweight in the bass, the higher the balanceweight, the more friction there will be in the action.
 Ideal friction in all bushings will render balanceweights between 35g and 38g.
 How fast your tests rise and fall affects this calibration, of course.
 20g rising quickly might be the equivalent of 21g or 22g rising more slowly.
 In the high treble, 25g upweight rising quickly might translate to 30g rising slowly.
 I like fairly quick-moving symptoms because they offer a safety margin for changes in weight and friction that may happen later and they are easy to read.

 The amount of friction in the example above is calculated by (54g - 20g) ÷ 2 = 17g.
 The details of what this means are complicated, but experience tells us that friction added to the ideal has a cost in repetition and friction subtracted from the ideal has a cost in both stability and the player’s sense of control.
 Where the ideal spot lies (i.e., the best balanceweight) can be found in the middle by trial and error.

 Inertia may be more difficult to optimize.
 Lots of lead in the keys means lots of mass to set in motion, so even though your upweight and downweight work fine, starting and stopping each note will take more effort, especially when playing louder.
 Hammers that are too heavy (or are effectively too heavy because of geometry) cause this problem.
 Regulate samples and try variations of what can be done to find a solution.
-You will be limited by elements that cannot be changed and elements that are too expensive to change.
-But improvement can generally be made, even if it is only to make what you’re stuck with more consistent.
+You will be limited by elements that cannot be changed and elements that are too expensive to change, but an improvement can generally be made, even if it is only to make what you’re stuck with more consistent.
 A good weighoff helps.